cmsb2g/B2GAnaFW/README.md

 ## Version

 This is a prroduction version of the B2G EDMNtuples.
-Updates since last production tag ``v7.6.x_v1.1'':
+Updates since last production tag ``v7.6.x_v1.3'':
-- No code change since tag ``v7.6.x_v1.1''
+- No code change since tag ``v7.6.x_v1.2''
-- Adding instructions for checking out extra CMSSW packages required to run BTagInfos
+- Bugfix in JMEAnalysis/JetToolbox
+- New tag created for NTuple version

 ## Instructions